Aolis/TrialOfAolis/README.md

-# TrialOfAolis
+# Trial of Aolis

-Plans for a the Trial of Aolis game
+Plans for a the Trial of Aolis game.